beekeeper-studio/beekeeper-studio/README.md

 # Beekeeper Studio

 Beekeeper Studio is a cross-platform SQL editor and database manager available for Linux, Mac, and Windows.
 Beekeeper Studio is MIT licensed so it is free (libre) and free (gratis).

 Download now [from our website](https://beekeeperstudio.io)

-Love Beekeeper Studio and want to help, but can't write code?
-[We have some ideas for you](https://github.com/beekeeper-studio/beekeeper-studio/issues/287).
+Hey!
+Please complete my [user survey](https://forms.gle/AjXYJG4ktXYhDZUc7) to help me get to know you better (and thus focus on features that are important to you)

 ## Features